dhellmann/pymotw-3/source/re/index.rst

    :caption:
    :start-after: #end_pymotw_header

-Compare the groups returned for the capturing and non-capturing forms of a pattern that matches the same results.
+In the following example, compare the groups returned for the capturing and non-capturing forms of a pattern that matches the same results.

 .. {{{cog